nxskok/pasias/docs/22-thingy.md

 (g) Using the data frame you created in the previous part, display all the athletes in some of your clusters.
 Do the athletes within a cluster appear to have anything in common?
-(If a cluster has more than 10 athletes in it, make sure to display them all.)
+(If a cluster has more than 10 athletes in it, make sure to look at them all.)

 Solution

 Let's start with my cluster 1.
-I'm putting a `print(n=Inf)` on the end of each of these, to make sure all the cluster members get shown.
+I'm putting a `print(n=Inf)` on the end of each of these, to make sure all the cluster members get shown, at least in the Console:

 ```r
 athletes2 %>% filter(cluster==1) %>% print(n=Inf)